Robert (Bob) Pozen Speaker Profile:

 Bob speaks about maximizing personal productivity, corporate governance, retirement reforms and financial markets.
 He is the author of “Extreme Productivity,” which is an essential handbook for every business professional, empowering them with proven methods for prioritizing efficiently and maximizing time at work, while leading a full and productive personal life as well.

 In his presentations, Bob shares practical suggestions for improving productivity, prioritizing goals, and allocating your time, including digital techniques to help manage your career and your team.
 He encourages self-evaluation of your work habits and provides ample opportunities for learning through doing.
+Attendees walk out of his interactive presentations with practical skills they can use today.

 In 2004, Bob became the executive chairman of MFS Investment Management, which now manages over $400 billion for mutual funds and pension plans.
 Between 2004 and 2010, MFS’s assets under management doubled.